Cunningham Highway (Warwick – Inglewood), improve safety

 - Removal of roadside hazards.

-- Intersection upgrade.
+- Intersection upgrades.

 - Installation of double barrier centre line marking.